After booking Petrofac as operator, UK player to use Stena rig for North Sea well

 As previously reported, i3 Energy successfully mapped and drilled the Serenity 13/23c-10 well using the Dolphin-Drilling-owned Borgland Dolphin rig in October 2019.

-Now, i3 Energy also informed that it has secured a rig slot for its new well with a start date expected between 15 August and 15 September 2022.
+i3 Energy also says that it has secured a rig slot for its new well with a start date expected between 15 August and 15 September 2022.

 “Operations planning is well underway, and we are on-track to spud the Serenity appraisal well in early September,” added Shafiq.